hyperledger-archives/avalon/docs/workload-tutorial/README.md

 1. [Create generic plug-in logic](#phase1)
 2. [Incrementally add workload-specific logic](#phase2)

-### <a name="phase1"></a>Phase 1: TCF Plug-in Code
+### <a name="phase1"></a>Phase 1: Avalon Plug-in Code

-For the first phase copy and modify template code to create TCF plug-in code.
+For the first phase copy and modify template code to create the plug-in code.
-This code contains TCF framework code to invoke worker-specific logic that will be created next in [Phase 2](#phase2).
+This code contains Avalon framework code to invoke worker-specific logic that will be created next in [Phase 2](#phase2).

-* From the top-level TCF source repository directory, `$TCF_HOME`, create a new workload directory and change into it:
+* From the top-level Avalon source repository directory, `$TCF_HOME`, create a new workload directory and change into it:
   ```bash
   cd $TCF_HOME